 The artists voice

-Of course, Van Gogh the honesty of brush strokes as the artists voice.
+If Van Gogh had hidden his brush strokes, you might be asking, “Vincent Van Who?
+Brush strokes are the artist’s voice.
 I have approached the metal working with this in mind, not hiding the tool marks but celebrating them as part of the art.
 This is an advantage of working directly in the final medium. unlike a process such as casting where the artist works in clay or wax, and the image is translated into bronze or other cast material.
 What are the marks of the artist and that of the process, whether executed by the artist or other craftsmen can be quite confusing.
 In direct metal sculpture, there is no such ambiguity.
 It is all me..

 Metal objects or virgin metal